 11.1 – The Valuation Ratio

-Valuation in general, is the estimate of the ‘worth’ of something.
+Valuation, in general, is the estimate of the ‘worth’ of something.
 In the context of investments, ‘something’ refers to the price of a stock.
-When making an investment decision, irrespective of how attractive the business appears, what matters finally is the valuation of the business.
+When making an investment decision, irrespective of how attractive the business appears, what matters finally is the business’s valuation.
 Valuations dictate the price you pay to acquire a business.
-Sometimes, a mediocre business at a ridiculously cheap valuation may be a great investment option as opposed to an exciting business with an extremely high valuation.
+Sometimes, a mediocre business at a ridiculously cheap valuation may be a great investment option instead of an exciting business with an extremely high valuation.

-The valuation ratios help us develop a sense on how the stock price is valued by the market participants.
+The valuation ratios help us develop a sense of how the market participants value the stock price.
 These ratios help us understand the attractiveness of the stock price from an investment perspective.
 The point of valuation ratios is to compare the price of a stock viz a viz the benefits of owning it.
-Like all the other ratios we had looked at, the valuation ratios of a company should be evaluated alongside the company’s competitors.
+Like all the other ratios we had looked at, a company’s valuation ratios should be evaluated alongside the company’s competitors.